InterObservers.

 • Strong: "You caught the billing error before it hit 400 customers and stayed late to fix it.
 That is judgment we can't train."

 The second one is the entire game.
-Specific, recent, and tied to a behavior you want more of.
-That is what separates a real employee awards recognition moment from corporate noise.
+It celebrates great work that is specific, recent, and tied to a behavior you want more of.
+That is what separates a real employee awards recognition moment from corporate noise, and it anchors any set of recognition strategies that actually change behavior.

 Keep a short script for whoever presents it: name the person, name the act, name the impact, name the value it reflects.
 Four beats, under thirty seconds.
-Wiring all of this into a written recognition plan is what keeps the award teaching rather than fizzling out after month two.
+The same words work whether you hand over an award plaque or a trophy.

 Common Mistakes With Employee Awards and Recognition